 Poverty in childhood is damaging: to children, to their life chances and to communities.

-Research has shown that family income impacts on children's lives and development in a variety of ways.
-Living on a low-income increases parents’ stress levels, in turn affecting relationships and family dynamics.
+Research has shown that family income affects children's lives and development in a variety of ways.
+Living on a low income increases parents’ stress levels, in turn affecting relationships and family dynamics.
 Increases in family income can boost children's educational achievements, and emotional and physical wellbeing.

 All areas of a child’s life are adversely affected by poverty: home, school, friendships and more.
 The most visible aspect is that they do not have what their friends have.
-Child poverty impacts on children's ability to enjoy their childhoods and achieve their aspirations.
+Child poverty affects children's ability to enjoy their childhoods and achieve their aspirations.

 - Children who have lived in persistent poverty during their first seven years have cognitive development scores on average 20 per cent below those of children who have never experienced poverty.

 - Gifted children from the most deprived families begin school on a par with gifted children facing least deprivation, but their performance falls away by the age of 16.

 - In 2019, 41 per cent of children receiving free school meals obtained good English and Maths GCSEs, compared with 69 per cent of other children.1